Jeremy Dauber

 jad213@columbia.edu

-Jeremy Dauber is the Atran Professor of Yiddish Language, Literature and Culture and, for a decade, directed the Institute of Israel and Jewish Studies at Columbia University, where he also teaches in the American studies program.
+Jeremy Dauber is the Atran Professor of Yiddish Language, Literature and Culture and, for a decade, directed the Institute of Israel and Jewish Studies at Columbia University.
+He is also currently the Mendelson Professor of American Studies and the director of Columbia’s Center for American Studies.
 For twelve years, he co-edited Prooftexts: A Journal of Jewish Literary History with Barbara Mann.
 His books include Antonio's Devils: Writers of the Jewish Enlightenment and the Birth of Modern Hebrew and Yiddish Literature (Stanford University Press, 2004); In the Demon's Bedroom: Yiddish Literature and the Early Modern (Yale University Press; 2010); The Worlds of Sholem Aleichem (Schocken Books, 2013); Jewish Comedy: A Serious History (W.W.
 Norton, 2017); American Comics: A History (W.W.
 Norton, 2021); and Mel Brooks: Disobedient Jew (Yale University Press: 2023).
 His most recent book, American Scary: A History of Horror from Salem to Stephen King (Algonquin: 2024), was named a best book of 2024 by the Boston Globe.
+He is an elected member of the American Academy for Jewish Research.